-I figured out how to get normal pictures to come out of the screen by creating a program that makes three dimensional images.
+I figured out how to get normal pictures to come out of the screen by creating a program that turns 2D photos into red cyan 3D images.

-The plants at the bottom of the picture were close to me when I was taking the picture.
+The plants at the bottom of the photograph were close to me when I was taking the picture.
 They were not close to the deer.
 It looks like a plant is touching the deer's ear but they were at least 3 feet apart.
-The picture has width and height but it lacks depth.
-When a picture lacks depth objects that are far apart look close together.

 Depth is the third dimension.
 Most screens are flat.
 Normally they only display width and height but there are things you can do to add depth.

 Theatre style 3D photos can appear outside of your flat screen.
 It increases the realism and provides a wow factor.
 Imagine seeing a ghost reaching out of your TV or the handle of a coffee mug coming out of your phone screen.

 The easiest and cheapest way to watch three-dimensional movies at home is with a pair of 3D anaglyph glasses.
 They are the glasses with a red and blue or cyan lens that were used to watch 3D movies at the movie theatre.

 I bought a high-quality pair online and had it delivered to me for less than $10.
 You can get a cheap pair for $2.
 The best thing about anaglyph glasses is that they work on lots of different mediums.
 They work on TV screens, computers, phones, comic books and magazines.